Gustavo-SF/daredata-resources/README.md

 # Data Science Resources

-A collection of resources for aspiring data scientists.
+A collection of resources for data scientists.

 <br>